Belarus Vacation & Tour Packages

 Belarus Beyond MinskBeyond Minsk you'll find flat, green countryside and a number of castles that make for great day trips.
 For a long time Belarus was a part of the Grand Duchy of Lithuania and the Polish-Lithuanian Commonwealth.
 Around 1800 it became part of the Russian Empire.

 Suggested CombinationsMany expect the Belarusian government to soon expand the visa waiver program to cover other border crossings.
 Until then, it is still easier to arrive in Belarus by air.
-There are direct trains from Vilnius to Minsk if you don't mind the administrative hassle of applying for a visa.
+There are direct trains from Vilnius to Minsk if you don't mind the administrative hassle and cost of applying for a visa.
+Though inexpensive regular direct flights negate the advantage of travel by train.
 Belarus makes for an interesting combination with its neighbors: Lithuania, Poland and Ukraine.
 Many other countries in the region have direct flight links to Minsk too.

 Bill and Anglie

 "Our experience was truly outstanding--it was a pleasure to plan with your staff, and your creativity and thoughtfulness really resulted in a wonderful trip.
 We will remember the people you connected us with even more than the terrific locations."

 Frequently Asked Questions about travel to Belarus

 Do I need a Visa to visit Belarus?